8.11.2019

 Nevertheless: here are some unsorted remarks to Memento:

-Although I have to play to a click (all instruments are played „live”, but one after the other), the tempo is changing all the time.
-I spent a lot of time to build a „tempo-track” with my recording-software – I believe, this work pays off a great deal, and makes a lot of impact on the „live”-feel of the recording.
+• Although I have to play to a click (all instruments are played „live”, but one after the other), the tempo is changing all the time.
+I spent a lot of time to build a „tempo-track” with my recording-software – I believe, this work pays off a great deal, and has a big impact on the „live”-feel of the recording.